 Gold in Vermont

 Gold is widely distributed throughout Vermont, but not in quantities that have been economically viable for large scale mining.
+Historically, the gold deposits in Vermont have not garnered much excitement.

 Farmers in Plymouth, Vermont discovered placer gold in Broad Brook, and worked the nearby creeks for a short time until they realized the small amounts of gold they were finding didn’t pay as well as farming.
+Many attribute the "gold rush" here mostly to shysters trying to hype a gold rush for their own financial gains.

 Gold has since been found in a number of creeks and rivers throughout the state, and although not in large enough quantities to attract much interest for commercial endeavors, they still produce small amounts of placer gold for the hard working prospector.